 Hazardous Waste Determination

-Does the waste exhibit one or more characteristics of a hazardous waste?
-The characteristics are as follows:
+If the waste exhibits one or more of the four characteristics of a hazardous waste, then it is regulated as a hazardous waste.
+The four characteristics are as follows:

-4. Toxicity (D004-43): Wastes that are hazardous due to the toxicity characteristic are harmful when ingested or absorbed.
-Toxic wastes present a concern as they may be able to leach from waste and pollute groundwater.
+- Toxicity: Wastes that are hazardous due to the toxicity characteristic are harmful when ingested or absorbed and present a concern as they may be able to leach from waste and pollute groundwater.
 The toxicity of a waste is determined by the Toxicity Characteristic Leaching Procedure (TCLP).

 Hazardous Waste Determination Sheet

-From May of 2001 to May of 2011, colleges, universities and professional schools accounted for the fourth highest non-compliance rate for hazardous waste determinations in the United States [Environmental Protection Agency.
-(2013).
-Hazardous Waste Determination Program Evaluation: Final Report (EPA Publication No. 100-K-12-010)].
+Each generator at Shepherd University is required to make hazardous waste determinations of the wastes they generate.
+Prior to engaging in actions or initiating processes that generate waste, generators are encouraged to decide if their waste stream(s) will generate hazardous waste.
+This will enable generators to be better prepared to manage their wastes appropriately.
+According to the EPA, from May of 2001 to May of 2011, colleges, universities and professional schools accounted for the fourth highest non-compliance rate for hazardous waste determinations in the United States.
 In order to ensure that generators and the University are meeting the hazardous waste determination requirement and to help guide its generators through the process, a “Hazardous Waste Determination Sheet” has been created.
-Generators are encouraged to complete the Hazardous Waste Determination Sheet for each waste that they generate.
+Generators are encouraged to complete a Hazardous Waste Determination Sheet for each waste that they generate to keep on file.
 The Campus Environmental Safety Coordinator (CESC) is available to assist generators in completing the Hazardous Waste Determination Sheet.
-The CESC will keep records of all completed Hazardous Waste Determination Sheets.

 Hazardous waste must be containerized in a sturdy, leak-proof container that is compatible with the waste in which it is holding.
 Except when adding or removing waste to a container, all waste containers must remain closed at all times.
 Loose caps and lids are considered “open” and are US EPA and WV DEP violations.
 Incompatible wastes should never be mixed in the same container.
-Secondary containment (bins, trays, etc.) are encourage for all hazardous waste containers.
-Secondary containment should always be used for containers near drains.
+Secondary containment (bins, trays, etc.) is encourage for all hazardous waste containers and should always be used for containers near drains.

 Each container of hazardous waste must be properly labeled.
-Unlabeled and improperly labeled containers of hazardous waste can lead to US EPA and WV DEP violations.
-Unlabeled containers are also in violation of other health and safety codes and regulations (e.g. OSHA and NFPA).
-More importantly, unlabeled or improperly labeled containers of hazardous waste are health and safety hazards.
+Unlabeled and improperly labeled containers can lead to US EPA and WV DEP violations as well as other health and safety code violations (e.g. OSHA and NFPA).
+More importantly, unlabeled and improperly labeled containers present unnecessary health and safety hazards in the workplace.
 At minimum, each hazardous waste container must be clearly labeled with the following information: